Sembanarkoil

-Sembanarkoil (formerly Semponnarkoil) is a panchayat town in Tranquebar taluk in Mayiladuthurai district in the Indian state of Tamil Nadu.
-The town is located in the historic Thanjavur area on the banks of the river Cauvery.
+Sembanarkoil (formerly Semponnarkoil) is a panchayat town in Tharangambadi taluk in Mayiladuthurai district in the Indian state of Tamil Nadu.
+The town is located in the historic Thanjavur area on the banks of the river Kaveri.
 Its history is centered around Swarnapureeswarar Temple.

 Geography

 Sembanarkoil lies on the shores of Bay of Bengal, comprising a coastal plain with a few sand dunes.
 The Cauvery and its offshoots are the principal rivers.

-Sembanarkoil is near 6.
-Keezhaiyur, the biggest panjayat through Mayiladuturai.

 Climate

 Temperature

 The average maximum temperature for the district (from 1991 to 1996) as a whole is about 32 C and the average minimum temperature is 24 C.

 Wind

 Dust storms, whirlwinds and dusty winds blow from various quarters towards the end of May.
 The southwest wind sets in during April.
 It is strongest in June and continues till September.
 Cyclones with varying wind velocity arrive every three or four years during November–December.
 The Northeast monsoon is accompanied by winds that can affect crops, but during Southwest monsoon the air is calm and undisturbed.